 These transformations are executed when they are invoked or called.
 Every time transformations are applied, a new RDD is created.

-If you have any query related to Spark and Hadoop, kindly refer our Big Data Hadoop & Spark Community.
+If you have any more queries related to Spark and Hadoop, come to our Big Data Hadoop and Spark Community!

-Actions: Actions in Spark are functions which return the end result of RDD computations.
-It uses a lineage graph to load the data onto the RDD in a particular order.
-After all transformations are done, actions return the final result to the Spark Driver.
-Actions are operations which provide non-RDD values.
-Some of the common actions used in Spark are:
+Actions in Spark are functions that return the end result of RDD computations.
+It uses a lineage graph to load data onto the RDD in a particular order.
+After all of the transformations are done, actions return the final result to the Spark Driver.
+Actions are operations that provide non-RDD values.
+Some of the common actions used in Spark are given below:

 |count()||Gets the number of data elements in an RDD|